brodybits/mbflow/flowbox.coffee.md

       isFull = -> full

-      # FUTURE TBD:
-      #hasListener = -> !!listener
+      hasListener = -> !!listener

       isBlocked = -> full or !listener

       setListener = (newListener) ->
-        if !!newListener and !!listener then throw new Error "mailbox already has a listener"
+        if !!newListener and !!listener then throw new Error "flowbox already has a listener"

         listener = newListener